Fernando Vargas

-Fernando Javier Vargas (born December 7, 1977) is an American former professional boxer who competed from 1997 to 2007.
+Fernando Javier Vargas (born December 7, 1977) is a Mexican American former professional boxer who competed from 1997 to 2007.
 He was a two-time light middleweight world champion, having held the IBF title from 1998 to 2000, and the WBA title from 2001 to 2002.
 As an amateur he won a bronze medal in the light welterweight division at the 1995 Pan American Games, and reached the second round of the welterweight bracket at the 1996 Olympics.

 Vargas is best known for his heated rivalries against Felix Trinidad, Oscar De La Hoya, Shane Mosley, and Ricardo Mayorga.

+Vargas is the father and trainer of Fernando Vargas Jr.

 Amateur career

 In his youth Vargas compiled a remarkable amateur record of 100–5.
 In 1992, he won the 132 lb. championships at the Junior Olympics Box-Offs, and came in second at the Junior Olympics.
 In 1993, he captured the triple crown of amateur boxing: the Junior Olympics Box-Offs, the Junior Olympics, and the Junior Olympics International tournament.
 The following year he solidified his position as one of the premier amateur fighters in the world by winning the 132 lb gold medal at the Olympic Festival, seizing the U.S. Junior Championships at 132 lb, and by becoming the youngest fighter ever to win the U.S. Championships.
 In 1995, he was selected to the 1996 U.S. Olympic Team.

 Vargas lost a controversial decision in the second round of the 1996 Atlanta Olympics.
 He was scheduled to turn pro in November 1996, however, while training for his debut bout he broke his right hand.
 Eager to turn pro and begin his march toward a world championship, Vargas "ferociously" followed his physical therapy program, and within five months he was ready for his professional debut.